-The estimates are produced using a variety of data sources and statistical models, including some statistical disclosure control methods, and small estimates should not be taken to refer to particular individuals.
+The estimates are produced using a variety of data sources and statistical models, including some statistical disclosure control methods.
+Small estimates should not be taken to refer to particular individuals.

 Population estimates are produced using a cohort component method.
 This is a standard demographic method that uses high quality data sources to inform components of population change.
 The three major components of population change are summarised as follows.

 Movement of people into and out of the UK (international migration) and movements between different areas in the UK (internal migration) are also accounted for in the population estimates.
-Internal migration includes both cross-border moves between the other countries of the UK and moves between local areas within each part of the UK.
-Migration is the most difficult part of the estimate process to measure precisely because the UK has no population register.
+Internal migration includes both cross-border moves between the other countries of the UK, and moves between local areas within each part of the UK.
+Migration is the most difficult part of the estimation process to measure precisely because the UK has no comprehensive or mandatory population registration.
 Rather, we use the best proxy data available on a nationally consistent basis to estimate migration.

 Adjustments to the population estimates are made for some special population groups that are not captured by the usual internal or international migration estimates: members of the armed forces and prisoners.
 These populations have specific age structures, which remain fairly constant over time.
 They are not aged-on with the rest of the population.
 Such populations are referred to as static populations.

 The method in this section describes how mid-year population estimates are calculated for years when there is no census.
-For years in which there is a census, the mid-year population estimates are based on the census estimates and therefore, a slightly different approach is necessary.
-Rather than ageing on the population by one year, the population is only aged on by the period of time between the census and 30 June.
+For years in which there is a census, the mid-year population estimates are based on the census estimates, and a slightly different approach is necessary.
+Rather than ageing-on the population by one year, the population is only aged-on by the period of time between the census and 30 June.
 Similarly, the components only need to account for change during this period rather than a whole year.

 Research and development

 We continue to research ways of ensuring and improving the quality of the population estimates, including analysis of new data sources that become available.
-The latest information on research into new and improved methods for producing our standard population statistics is available.
+The latest information can be found in our Population statistics research updates.

 Uncertainty estimates have been created to give users additional information of the quality of these estimates.
-Measures of statistical uncertainty are available for the unrevised data for the years mid-2012 to mid-2015.
+Measures of statistical uncertainty are available for the unrevised data for the years mid-2012 to mid-2016.